Renovation & Interior Design

 Renovating a home can be thrilling both in the positive and the negative sense.
 Positive in that it gives you the opportunity to finally add all the features you’ve always wanted in your home, but negative in that you could do some real design damage if you don’t know what you are doing.
 Add a coffee bar by the master bedroom, absolutely!
 His and her toilets, yes!
 Accordion style doors across your charming bungalow…maybe not.
-Every home has a style and it is a firm belief of mine that you should read the traits that already exist in your home and use them as a compass when you are selecting new layouts of rooms and design features for your home renovation.
+Every home has a style and it is a firm belief of mine, as an interior designer that you should read the traits that already exist in your home and use them as a compass when you are selecting new layouts of rooms and design features for your home renovation.

 To use my example of accordion style doors across a charming bungalow, would this work great, maybe, but would it look great, probably not.
 The expanse of glass across the entire rear of a cottage style home just looks too new.
 It reads as an addition or change, which brings a sense of inauthenticity to the home.
 When designing a renovation, I always try to make the house better than it was, while still keeping the style and character intact.
 I want the changes to not look like changes at all, rather to appear as if the house was always this way.